Weird stuff goes down for me in Mexico.

 I decided that this time, it would be different.

 It helped that I brought along by “backup” iPhone 4.
+I had almost sold it on Buyback Boss to get me some extra cash, despite the crack down the middle of it, but I guess its lucky that I didn’t.
+Maybe when I get my new iPhone I will.
 It helped that I immediately made a fundraiser on my Etsy store and had hundreds of dollars of donations roll in from friends who saw my Facebook post, who know how much that phone supports my creative livelihood and personal expression.
 It also helped that the day I was walking along being all sad about it and boo-hooing that my old phone didn’t hold a charge and all the retreat photos were lost and how would I afford a brand new $750 one without the upgrade and what if I can’t get my unlimited data plan back that I had to literally step over a woman and nursing baby begging for pesos.
 They weren’t even well-off enough to be selling the pepitas the other ladies with nursing babies on the street were selling.
-For fuck’s sake, Rachael.
+For god’s sake, Rachael.
 Shredded perspective taco with a side of privilege, to go please.

-It helped that I had been through much harder shit.
+It helped that I had been through much harder stuff.
 It helped that I have some grit.